Barycentric-alignment and reconstruction loss minimization for domain generalization: Comparison with Upper Bounds in and

-\item Our upper bound is constructed in the \textit{representation} space, not in the data (ambient) space, which provides a theoretical justification for the risk of unseen domain when decomposing the hypothesis into a representation mapping and a labeling function.
+\begin{enumerate} \itemsep{0 pt} \item The term containing Wasserstein distance in our upper bound is constructed in the \textit{representation} space, not in the data (ambient) space, which provides a theoretical justification when decomposing the hypothesis into a representation mapping and a labeling function.
 This is also consistent with the algorithmic implementation in practice.

-\item The loss function in \citep{redko2017theoretical} is assumed to be convex, symmetric, bounded, obeying the triangle inequality, and satisfying a specific form, while in \citep{shen2018wasserstein}, it is required to be Lipschitz with respect to the hypothesis due to the use of Wasserstein-1 distance.
-With less constraints imposed on the loss function, we only assume it is symmetric, bounded, and satisfies the triangle inequality.